 Assistant Professor: Tenured full-time faculty member of GCCCD, and at least one of the criteria from each category.

-A non-tenured full-time faculty member or eligible tenured faculty member who chooses not to apply for academic rank will be designated at Instructor, Counselor, or Learning Specialist as appropriate.
+A non-tenured full-time faculty member or eligible tenured faculty member who chooses not to apply for academic rank will be designated as Instructor, Counselor, or Learning Specialist as appropriate.

-Faculty who work less than full-time contract with be designated Adjunct Instructor.

 ARTICLE III – Criteria